Accessibility percolation in random fitness landscapes: Accessibility percolation in sequence space

 \subsection{Directed paths}

 A path of length $\ell$ between two genotypes $x,y$ is a sequence

 of genotypes such that $d(x,x_1) = d(x_i,x_{i+1}) = d(x_{\ell-1},y) = 1$ for $i=1,\cdots,\ell-1$, and it is accessible if

 Along a \textit{directed} path the distance to the target genotype $y$ decreases by one in each step, which implies that $\ell = d(x,y)$ and $d(x,x_i) = i$.
-The properties of directed paths do not depend on the number of alleles, since the only mutations that occur along such a path convert an allele of the initial genotype $x$ into the corresponding allele of the final genotype $y$ \cite{JK-Zagorski2016}.
+The properties of directed paths do not depend on the number of alleles $a$, since the only mutations that occur along such a path convert an allele of the initial genotype $x$ into the corresponding allele of the final genotype $y$ \cite{JK-Zagorski2016}.
 There are $\ell$ such mutations that can occur in arbitrary order, hence the total number of directed paths is $\ell!$.

 We begin by computing the expected number of accessible directed paths conditioned on the fitness difference $\beta = f_y - f_x > 0$.
 The condition (\ref{JK-accessible}) implies that all intermediate fitness values must lie between $f_x$ and $f_y$, which happens with probability $\beta^{\ell-1}$, and additionally they have to be ordered, which happens with probability $\frac{1}{(\ell-1)!}$.
-Multiplying the probability with the total number of directed paths we arrive at \cite{JK-Hegarty2014}
+Thus the probability for the path to be accessible is

+This expression suggests an alternative interpretation which emphasises the link to percolation.
+Suppose we fix the initial and final fitness values at $f_x = 0$ and $f_y =1$, and remove all other genotypes (endowed with i.i.d. fitness values) independently with probability $1-\beta$.
+Then the joint probability for a path of length $\ell$ from $x$ to $y$ to exist \textit{and} to be accessible is precisely given by (\ref{JK-pacc}), and $\beta$ is seen to play the role of the occupation probability in a standard percolation problem.